liu7d7/SalHackSkid/README.md

 ## Salhack
 Salhack is a Forge mod made by ionar.
 A few months ago, ionar has made the decision to leave the project, and therefore someone that wanted to buid the highway system on endcrystal.me decided to make this thing.

-SalHackSkid is maintained.
+SalHackSkid is no longer maintained.

 ## Installation
 SalHackSkid is a forge mod for `1.12.2` that was based off Salhack.
 We provide already pre build jar files on our [release page](https://github.com/pleasegivesource/SalHackSkid/releases).
-To use salhack just drop the jar file in your mods folder and start forge.
+To use SalHackSkid just drop the jar file in your mods folder and start forge.
 Have fun!

 **Tip:** You can open the GUI containing all "tweaks" with your left arrow at default (You can change that later.)